-- Is a knowledgeable adult with the understanding and ability to take responsibility of Girl Scouts' safety and well-being. - Agrees to follow the Safety Activity Checkpoints relevant to the activity. - Maintains the vessel in accordance with Safety Activity Checkpoints. - Coordinates with the activity leader to confirm the required safety gear is available for all participants and gear meets the specifications of authorities for the local jurisdiction. - Meets Coast Guard and/or local jurisdiction requirements. - Maintains insurance and registration as required by law in their jurisdiction.
+- Is a knowledgeable adult with the understanding and ability to take responsibility for Girl Scouts' safety and well-being. - Agrees to follow the Safety Activity Checkpoints relevant to the activity. - Maintains the vessel in accordance with Safety Activity Checkpoints. - Coordinates with the activity leader to confirm the required safety gear is available for all participants and gear meets the specifications of authorities for the local jurisdiction. - Meets Coast Guard and/or local jurisdiction requirements. - Maintains insurance and registration as required by law in their jurisdiction.

-- Canoes suitable for the type of water, with proper flotation and air bag, if used, checked before use. - Paddles appropriate size and style for the canoeist and the type of canoeing.
+- Canoes suitable for the type of water, with proper flotation and air bag, if used, checked before use - Paddles of the appropriate size and style for the canoeist and the type of canoeing - Emergency sound device, such as a whistle, compressed air horn, or VHF radio on navigable waters - U.S. Coast Guard-approved life jacket for each paddler.
+Type III life jackets are recommended and should fit according to weight and height specifications. - Rescue gear appropriate for boat type and conditions (ask your instructor), such as: - o throw bag or throw line - o waist-mounted tow system (lightweight rope that attaches to towing person and to towed boat) - o rescue sling to get participants back into boat - o designated rescue craft, such as a paddleboard or chase boat - o any other items required by the boating jurisdiction where you will paddle - Emergency gear appropriate for the canoeing type and distance from shore, such as: - emergency repair kit: duct tape or electrical tape, screwdriver, pliers, and/or spare paddle, waterproof first aid kit, repair kit, and standard safety equipment, including signaling equipment

-- Emergency sound device, such as a whistle, compressed air horn, or VHF radio on navigable waters. - U.S. Coast Guard approved life jacket for each paddler.
-Type III life jackets are recommended and should fit according to weight and height specifications. - Rescue gear appropriate for boat type and conditions (ask your instructor), such as: - throw bag or throw line, - waist mounted tow system (lightweight rope which attaches to towing person and to towed boat), - rescue sling to get participants back into a boat, - designated rescue craft, such as a paddleboard or chase boat, and - any other items required by the boating jurisdiction in which girls will paddle. - Emergency gear appropriate for the canoeing type and distance from shore, such as: - emergency repair kit: duct tape or electrical tape, screwdriver, pliers, and/or - spare paddle, waterproof first aid kit, repair kit, and standard safety equipment, including signaling equipment. - Emergency survival packet: raincoat, waterproof matches, lightweight/space blanket, hat, pocket-knife, 10 x 10-foot tarp, rope, food, and appropriate liquids.
-Food and water bottles should be secured in the boat. - A safety helmet with a strong, flexible plastic shell and chin strap, as well as openings for drainage, worn when paddling in waters that are Class II or III. - Bailer (a scoop for removing water from a boat). - A waterproof flashlight. - A painter (a strong line at the bow used for securing the canoe that is at least half the length of the boat). - At least one graspable and throwable Coast Guard approved personal flotation device (Type IV buoyant cushion or ring buoy or equivalent) immediately available for each group on the water. - Compass, waterproof chart, VHF marine radio, and other essentials for extended trips. - Locking blade knife carried by instructor, guide, or qualified adult in their life jacket or other readily accessible place, and a line for towing or rescue.
+- Emergency survival packet: raincoat, waterproof matches, lightweight/space blanket, hat, pocket knife, 10x10-foot tarp, rope, food, and appropriate liquids.
+Food and water bottles should be secured in the boat. - A safety helmet with a strong, flexible plastic shell and chin strap, as well as openings for drainage, worn when indicated by instructor or guide - Bailer (a scoop for removing water from a boat) - A waterproof flashlight - A painter (a strong line at the bow used for securing the canoe that is at least half the length of the boat) - At least one graspable and throwable Coast Guard-approved personal flotation device (Type IV buoyant cushion or ring buoy or equivalent) immediately available for each group on the water - Compass, waterproof chart, VHF marine radio, and other essentials for extended trips - Locking blade knife carried by instructor, guide, or qualified adult in their life jacket or other readily accessible place, and a line for towing or rescue

-Note that canoeing at night may require additional gear; consult your instructor.
+Note: Canoeing at night may require additional gear; consult your instructor.